project-spacelord/acsac22-ae/doc-src/introduction.md

     * Reference implementation of Spacelord protocol on ESP32-based camera device.
 4. Image and storage server

-All artifacts can be downloaded at this [OneDrive link](https://1drv.ms/u/s!Apa8Zxdex5yci51ALONC_FURN_GnNw?e=No9NnK).
+All artifacts can be downloaded at this [OneDrive link](https://1drv.ms/u/s!Apa8Zxdex5yci51AXOjjKVZ6cbgTRA?e=3ec1mX).

 *Note:* "Sledgehammer" is the old codename for this project and may appear in some of the artifacts.

-TODO: make this link read-only